NVIDIA/gpu-operator/README.md

 This section provides a quick guide for deploying the GPU Operator with the data center driver.

-Make sure your Kubernetes cluster meets the prerequisites listed on the [platform support page](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/platform-support.html#supported-operating-systems-and-kubernetes-platforms) (section Supported Operating Systems and Kubernetes Platforms).
+Make sure your Kubernetes cluster meets the [prerequisites](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/getting-started.html#prerequisites) and is listed on the [platform support page](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/platform-support.html#supported-operating-systems-and-kubernetes-platforms) (section Supported Operating Systems and Kubernetes Platforms).

 We assume Helm is already installed on your machine.